43 AIR SCHOOL RECEIVES AUSTRO CONTROL APPROVAL TO CONDUCT EASA THEORETICAL KNOWLEDGE EXAMINATIONS IN PORT ALFRED, SOUTH AFRICA

 The Austro Control exams will be offered at 43 Air School normally once a month.

-If you are converting an ICAO ATPL with a valid type rating on a multi-pilot aircraft or helicopter, you must meet the minimum experience requirements for an ATPL (listed below) and pass all 13 ground exams but you don’t need to attend a formal ground school course.
+If you are converting an ICAO ATPL with a valid type rating on a multi-pilot aircraft or helicopter and meet the minimum experience requirements for an EASA ATPL (listed below), you don’t need to attend a formal ground school course.

 - 500 hours on multi-pilot aircraft